 - Degradable plastic bags

-If you are attending our in-person events, you may also notice that our stallholders ask if you require a bag when you make a purchase.
+If you are attending our Canberra markets, you may also notice that our stallholders ask if you require a bag when you make a purchase.
 Quite often our customers will bring their own reusable shopping bags, or are happy to place additional purchases in the same bag as the first purchase they make at a market.
 An act as simple as this can have such a huge impact on reducing waste!

 We are committed to working with our customers and stallholders to ensure that we are continually looking at ways in which we can offer support in the change over to more sustainable options.
 On Global Recycling Day remember that every contribution, however small, helps in the fight to reduce global pollution for a more sustainable future.
 Lets become #recyclingheroes together!